 These programs presented a sanitized version of being an American kid, with all of the representatives of said American Kiddom so incredibly well-adjusted that it was difficult not to envy them.
 (Sadly I wasn’t allowed to watch the New Zoo Revue as one of the adults in my life insisted it wasn’t really a children’s show but that everyone on the show was only marginally talented, smoking dope and that adults who dressed up in costume so they could run around with children likely had some kind of agenda, the same was said to me of H.R.
 Puff n’ Stuff.)
-In a time when “All in the Family” was the most popular show on television, before it had been revealed the Carrol O’Conner was not really the disgruntled bigot Archie Bunker that he portrayed, something that many Americans, including my father, who was neither a nice nor decent person, who was a sexist, racist, bigot himself, readily believed and supported, these children’s shows were seen by some as an attempt at the subtle brainwashing of the American child, a “reprogramming.”
+In a time when “All in the Family” was the most popular show on television, before it had been revealed the Carrol O’Conner was not really the disgruntled bigot Archie Bunker that he portrayed, something that many Americans, including my father, who was neither nice nor a decent person, a sexist, racist, bigot himself, readily believed and supported, these children’s shows were seen by some as an attempt at the subtle brainwashing of the American child, a “reprogramming.”
 With catchy tunes, seemingly hip, always even-tempered adults, the most well-informed, well-mannered children ever seen in public, most of them wearing turtle necks and Garanimals sets, the programs appealed to the good nature in all of us, or at least the possibility of it.

 Perhaps there were those with a crystal ball into the future who foresaw the global economy, the Euro, the internet, a world that was expanding and contracting at the same time, perhaps envisioning a utopia that would be nothing less than a daily culture festival where all of us would go from one food booth to another sampling the goods, blissed out on Churros, Gyros and Egg Rolls.